Encoding Vs. Encryption: Explaining the Difference

 The primary differences between encryption and encoding are as follows:

-Encryption protects sensitive information and keeps it confidential, making sure that only and only authorized parties can access the data.
+Encryption protects and keeps sensitive information confidential, ensuring that only authorized parties can access the data.
 However, encoding does not offer the same level of confidentiality.

-Encoding is reversible, meaning that the original data can be recovered with the algorithm that is publicly available.
-Encryption, on the other hand, is a reversible process, so naturally, the original data can be recovered with the use of the correct decryption key, but it is not publicly available like the former.
+Encoding is reversible, meaning the original data can be recovered with the publicly available algorithm.
+Encryption, however, is a reversible process, so naturally, the original data can be recovered using the correct decryption key.
+Still, it is not publicly available like the former.

 Different regulations like HIPAA (Health Insurance Portability and Accountability Act) and PCI-DSS (Payment Card Industry Data Security Standard) often require security regulations, thus ensuring the security of confidential information.
 However, encoding does not have to meet any security requirements.

-Encryption provides tamper-proofing of data, so in case any unauthorized party tries to modify the data, it will be detected as the decryption of the tampered data will fail.
-But encoding does not provide this level of tamper-proofing.
+Encryption provides tamper-proofing of data, so if any unauthorized party tries to modify the data, it will be detected as the decryption of the tampered data will fail.
+However, encoding does not provide this level of tamper-proofing.

 Encoding Vs Encryption Algorithm Comparison